 Platform fees and payments

 There are also additional platform fees for InDemand.
-Project creators who ran their initial campaign on Indiegogo pay 5%.
+Creators who ran their initial campaign on Indiegogo pay 5%.
 Those who ran campaigns on other platforms pay 8%.

 One thing to note: Indiegogo backer contributions will be charged to their credit cards immediately whereas Kickstarter contributions are charged at the end of the campaign.